pietrorea/pietrorea.com/src/content/2021-04-21-announcing-ios-app-distribution-and-best-practices-first-edition.md

 status: published
 ---

 I'm excited to announce the release my new book, [**iOS App Distribution & Best Practices**](https://www.raywenderlich.com/books/ios-app-distribution-best-practices/v1.0)!
 You can read it online if you have a [raywenderlich.com](https://raywenderlich.com) subscription.
-If you like to read books on paper, you can get the print version from Amazon once it's available.
+If you like to read books on paper, you can buy the print version from Amazon in a few weeks.

 <img src="/pasi-cover.png" alt="iOS App Distribution & Best Practices book cover"/>